rapidwebltd/php-google-people-api/README.md

 # PHP Google People API

-This packages provide a user friendly way of interacting with Google Contacts via the Google People API.
+This package provides a user friendly way of interacting with Google Contacts via the Google People API.